dssg/hitchhikers-guide/curriculum/4_programming_best_practices/test-test-test/python_testing.md

     assert get_answer() == 42
 ```

-This is pretty simple, the function is just a normal Python function and the test is another function that calls `get_answer`.
-The interesting part here is the keyword `assert`, which evaluates a condition, if the condition evaluates to `True` we say that *the test passed* if returns `False` we say *the test failed*.
+This is pretty simple.
+The function is just your everyday Python function, and the test is a separate
+function that calls the function `get_answer`.
+The interesting part here is the keyword `assert`, which
+evaluates a condition.
+If the condition evaluates to `True`, we say that *the test passed*; if it returns `False`, we say *the test failed*.

-There are many types of tests, the case above is what's called a *unit test*, the names comes from the notion that we are testing a *unit of code*, we are not testing our entire project, we are just testing one single thing, the function `get_answer`.
+There are many types of tests.
+The case above is called a *unit test*, which comes from the notion
+that we are testing a *unit of code* (not the entire project).
+The idea is to have one unit test for each
+unit of code (e.g. a function).

-Software testing is an entire subject on its own but keep it simple for now and follow these guidelines when writing your tests:
+Software testing is an entire subject on its own, but keep it simple for now and follow these guidelines
+when writing your tests:

-*   Your tests should check that one thing works (a function for example)
+*   Your tests should check that **one thing** works (a function for example)
 *   Your tests should be independent of other tests (the outcome of one should not affect others)
 *   Given the same input, your test should always return the result (when testing a Data Science pipeline this gets tricky given its probabilistic nature)

-## Running tests with `py.test`
+## Running Tests with `py.test`

-One of the best tools for testing in Python is `pytest`, it provides some useful features to reduce the amount of boilerplate code for your tests and also a command to automatically find Python files with tests and run them.
+One of the best tools for testing in Python is `pytest`, which provides some useful features to reduce
+the amount of boilerplate code for your tests, as well as a command to automatically find Python files with
+tests and run them.

-Install it with `pip`.
+You can install it with `pip`:
 ```bash
 pip install pytest
 ```

 If you want to actually run the test above, you need to get a copy of this repo.
 ```bash
 git clone https://github.com/dssg/hitchhikers-guide
 cd hitchhikers-guide
 ```

 To run your tests (note the dot in the middle):
 ```
 py.test
 ```